axisgroup/design-process/6-Validate/README.md

 #### Stakeholder/User Review

 Reviewing the design with stakeholders and users is the core activity in the validation phase.
-It allows the design team to observe users' reactions to the design and to collect their feedback, so that they can better refine the design.
+It allows the design team to observe user reactions to the design and to collect their feedback, so that they can better refine the design.

 #### Technical Review